sugandhi15/Internship_Assignment/README.md

 ## Features

 1. API Endpoints
-    Public : can be accesed by anyone.
+    Public : can be accessed by anyone.
     Protected : needs token or JWT.

 2. Celery